Reading time: 7 min.

 If you find that, even after giving up smoking, your hair is still thinning and you’re experiencing balding, it may be time to look at some alternative treatments.

-The most popular treatment is a hair transplant – like an FUE or FUT treatment.
+Hair transplants are one of the most popular treatments for pattern baldness.
 FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transplantation) treatments both work by taking hair follicles from areas where hair is still growing and replanting them in areas where hair is thinning.

-With these treatments, you may have to wait a few months to see results, and you should consider the process of recovering from hair transplant surgery and any side effects, but it’s one of the most effective ways to counteract hair loss.
+You may have to wait a few months to see results from your hair transplants, and you should consider the process of recovering from hair transplant surgery and any hair transplant side effects, but it’s one of the most effective ways to counteract hair loss.

 Book a consultation

-If you’re concerned about how much smoking has affected your hair, there are plenty of ways that you can reverse the damage.
+If you’re concerned about how much smoking has affected your hair health, there are plenty of ways that you can reverse the damage.

-Hair transplants are just one of your options but are the preferred route for many people suffering from hair loss.
+Hair transplantation is just one of your options but are the preferred route for many people suffering from hair loss.
 If you’d like to find out more about transplant options, or would just like some advice from an expert, get in touch with our team of specialists at Wimpole Clinic.

 Does smoking cause hair loss?, Wimpole Clinic